kshah11-org/tictactoe-green-belt/BACKLOG.md

 WHEN the player O has taken 2 turn
 THEN the player X wants to take a 3rd turn

+# UAT 1.5
+GIVEN a TicTacToe board
+WHEN the player makes a winning move
+THEN the player wins the game
 # User story 2
 As a Player
 I want to play TicTacToe